 Elora is a name meaning ‘The laurel of victory’.
 Within this paper, The Ethical Skeptic has proposed for consideration a concept for an elegant, flexible, high delivery-mass, rapid response, high kinetic-energy and low rubble-fragmentation system called ELORA.
-A Lagrange exploiting orbital array around the Moon, which can be rapidly deployed to interdict an approaching Earth-impactor threat, through massive, adaptable and repeated kinetic impact.
+A Lagrange-exploiting orbital array anchored at LP1 between the Earth and the Moon, which can be rapidly deployed to interdict an approaching Earth-impactor threat, through massive, adaptable, and repeated kinetic impact.
 It is the contention of this white paper that this concept system offers features superior in every facet of challenge, to the existing asteroid/comet deflection technologies under consideration.

 Elora is a name bearing the meaning ‘the laurel of victory’.
 The symbol of the laurel wreath traces back to Greek mythology.
 Apollo, god of warfare archers and archery, was often represented wearing a laurel wreath which encircled his head, as a crown of symbolic power.
 Accordingly, in the Greek Olympics such laurel wreaths were crafted from a wild form of olive tree known as “kotinos” (κότινος).
 In the later Roman context, laurel wreaths were symbols of martial victory, crowning a successful commander for having just vanquished an enemy force with rapidity.1